 |Data Set (download)||Licenses||More information|

 |FAST (Faceted Application of Subject Terminology) downloads available as single MARC XML and RDF (Linked Data Format N-Triples) .zip files and by facet||ODC-By for FAST||Research Works page|

 |ODC-By for VIAF||Service information|

-OCLC Web and Data Services
+OCLC Web Services

 FAST (Faceted Application of Subject Terminology)